prasen832/Table-Extarction-from-pdf-to-csv-in-Python/README.md

-# Table Extraction from pdf to CSV in Python
+# Table Extraction from PDF to CSV in Python